Discover Bodmin Railway, inside Cornwall’s most dog-friendly town!

-Buy a £1 ticket for Rover and he’ll be welcome to travel with you on our everyday service trains.
+Buy a £2.50 Dog ticket and they’ll be welcome to travel with you on our everyday service trains.

 Dog tickets entitle your pooch to paws-on-the-floor travel.
 We ask you to ensure that your dog does not travel on the seats, not even on a blanket, as this leaves hairs for our next customers.

 There are bowls of water on the platform at Bodmin General for dogs.
-While dogs are more than welcome visitors to the BWR, we do ask that you please keep them on a short lead on the platforms and on the trains, for their own safety and the safety of our other visitors.
+While dogs are more than welcome visitors to Bodmin Railway, we do ask that you please keep them on a short lead on the platforms and on the trains, for their own safety and the safety of our other visitors.

-There are many beautiful walking opportunities nearby – from the Bodmin Beacon Nature Reserve (walking distance from Bodmin General Station), to the Lanhydrock Estate (alight at Bodmin Parkway), and Cardinham Woods (take the footpath from Coleslogget Halt), and not to forget the Camel Trail, 18-miles of Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow in the heart of Cornwall (alight at Boscarne Junction).
+There are many beautiful walking opportunities nearby – from the Bodmin Beacon Nature Reserve (walking distance from Bodmin General Station), to the National Trust Lanhydrock Estate, and Cardinham Woods, and not to forget the Camel Trail, 18-miles of Cornish countryside along a disused railway line between Wenfordbridge, Bodmin, Wadebridge and Padstow in the heart of Cornwall.

-Two walking apps with Bodmin routes will enable you to explore our dog friendly town (take a look at iWalk Cornwall and Kneehigh Rambles), and why not make a day of it with a visit to some of Bodmin’s other dog friendly visitor attractions?
-As mentioned, there are six others within walking distance of the Bodmin & Wenford Railway:
+Two walking apps with Bodmin routes will enable you to explore our dog friendly town (take a look at iWalk Cornwall and Kneehigh Rambles), and why not make a day of it with a visit to some of Bodmin’s other visitor attractions?
+As mentioned, there are six others within walking distance of Bodmin Railway: